 There are other certain criteria which we would ask you to meet before applying to join the programme:

-- There must be suitable cover and the ground have an adequate food source.
+- There must be suitable cover and the ground has an adequate food source.

 - There should be no chain link fence in your garden – hedgehogs frequently get their heads caught in this and cannot reverse out.